The Greatest Showman: Critical response

-Historical inaccuracies
+Historical revisionism

-The Greatest Showman included many historical inaccuracies.
+The Greatest Showman included many historical inaccuracies and omissions.
 Vanity Fair called it "a highly fictionalized musical biopic".
-The New Yorker said that "there's a sort of poetic injustice in the fact that 'The Greatest Showman,' the new musical... based on the life of P. T. Barnum, the long-famed 'Prince of Humbug,' should be largely fabricated out of synthetic cloth".
+The New Yorker said, "there's a sort of poetic injustice in the fact that 'The Greatest Showman,' the new musical... based on the life of P. T. Barnum, the long-famed 'Prince of Humbug,' should be largely fabricated out of synthetic cloth".
 The Smithsonian magazine wrote that "P.T.
 Barnum isn't the hero the 'Greatest Showman' wants you to think", highlighting that "his path to fame and notoriety began by exploiting an enslaved woman, in life and in death, as entertainment for the masses".
-The Smithsonian refers to Barnum's first theatrical foray in 1835, where he exhibited an African American slave woman named Joice Heth and claimed she was one hundred and sixty-one years old, while she was actually in her seventies.
-At the time it was illegal to own slaves in New York but Barnum got around this by "renting" Ms. Heth.
-Barnum also falsely claimed that she had raised George Washington.
-After Heth died in 1836, Barnum arranged a public autopsy, which he charged admission for.
-In her book Medical Apartheid: The Dark History of Medical Experimentation on Black Americans from Colonial Times to the Present, Harriet Washington included this as an example of the way African Americans were treated as subhuman in terms of medical procedures and testing.
-Another Barnum hoax was the Fiji Mermaid which in reality was the body of a monkey and the tail of a fish.
+The Smithsonian refers to Barnum's first theatrical foray in 1835, where he exhibited an African-American slave woman named Joice Heth and claimed she had raised George Washington and was 161 years old, while she was actually in her late 70s.
+At the time, owning slaves in New York was illegal, but Barnum got around this by "renting" Heth.
+After she died in 1836, Barnum arranged a public autopsy of Heth, for which he charged admission.
+In her book Medical Apartheid: The Dark History of Medical Experimentation on Black Americans from Colonial Times to the Present, Harriet A. Washington included this as an example of the way African Americans were treated as subhuman in terms of medical procedures and testing.
+Another Barnum hoax was the Fiji mermaid which in reality was the body of a monkey and the tail of a fish stitched together.
 Barnum's shows were also notorious for the cruelty inflicted on the animals, which resulted in the death of at least two whales.
+Rhoda Roberts, arts director of the Sydney Opera House, criticized the film for not addressing that Barnum coerced and kidnapped native peoples to perform in human zoos as a form of entertainment.

 In addition to leaving out many aspects of Barnum's career, the people and events depicted in the movie were heavily fictionalized.
-Two of the lead characters, Phillip Carlyle and Anne Wheeler, were completely fictional.
-The character of Jenny Lind is portrayed as a glamorous woman who becomes infatuated with Barnum and, when he doesn't respond to her overtures, quits the show.
-In her final performance, she lures Barnum out to the stage for a public kiss in an attempt to flame rumors about their romance.
-In reality, Lind dressed plainly and was known for her charitable donations both in her home country and to various charities in the US.
+The two lead characters, Phillip Carlyle and Anne Wheeler, were completely fictional.
+The character of Jenny Lind is portrayed as a glamorous woman who becomes infatuated with Barnum and, when he does not respond to her overtures, quits the show.
+In her final performance, she lured Barnum out to the stage for a public kiss in an attempt to flame rumors about their romance.
+In reality, Lind dressed plainly and was known for her charitable donations both in her home country and to various charities in the United States.
 Neither Lind nor Barnum displayed any romantic interest in each other.
-Lind found Barnum to be crude and Barnum was more interested in money than romance.
+Lind found Barnum to be crude, and Barnum was more interested in money than romance.
 Lind broke off her successful tour with Barnum early because she was unhappy with Barnum's marketing.